wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.4 =
+* NEW FEATURE - Secure store option now available.
+Lock down your store front to a specific user level or multiple user levels.
+This allows you to create a whole sale site or simply require users to register before shopping.
+* Fix - Improved UPS and USPS International shipping rates.
+* Fix - FedEx rates error fixed.
+* Fix - Small adjustments to the design of the store for an improved user experience.
 = 3.0.3 =
 * Fix - On upload, advanced options were not working, upgrade to this version to fix the issue.
 * Fix - Language files automatically update on upgrade now.